- Application time

 Shading the substrate and using ice water to cool mixing equipment is not uncommon.
 In extreme temperatures it may be necessary to postpone the application or apply during cooler hours.

-When applying No. 54 SG – Structural Grade, appropriate reinforcement similar to that used with Portland cement must be incorporated.
+When applying 54 SG – Structural Grade, appropriate reinforcement similar to that used with Portland cement must be incorporated.
 In severely aggressive environments, corrosion resistant reinforcement should be used.
-Consult
+Consult Sauereisen for recommendations.

 Concrete - Refer to SSPC-SP13/NACE 6 "Surface Preparation of Concrete" for detailed guidelines.